Is Marijuana Legal in Kentucky?

 The wave of anti-cannabis propaganda led to the eradication of hemp in the state in the late 1930s, despite a brief reprieve in the 1940s when Kentucky farmers were encouraged to grow hemp to prevent the import of jute from Asia.

 Cannabis remained illegal in Kentucky until 2014, when hemp cultivation was permitted by the passage of the 2014 Farm Bill.
 The same year, Democratic Gov. Steve Beshear signed SB 124, a law that allowed patients to use non-psychoactive cannabidiol (CBD) products with a physician’s written order.
-This law represents the latest cannabis legislation in the state.
+This legislation represents the most current Kentucky drug laws.

 There is no regulatory body that governs cannabis growth, distribution, and sales in Kentucky.
 The Kentucky Department of Agriculture oversees the state’s Industrial Hemp Research Pilot Program.